 In 1974 Armando Santana was arrested on charges of placing a crude bomb outside the Academy of Music on 14th Street in Manhattan where there was to be a concert sponsored by a pro-Castro organization.
 He was paroled two years later and now, at 30, is the local leader of the Cuban Nationalist Movement.

 When Mr. Townley, acting on orders from the military Chilean Government of Gen. Augusto Pinochet, needed help in anti-leftist espionage work, law-enforcement officials said, he was referred to the Cuban Nationalist Movement branch in Union City.
 There he recruited the exiled Cubans who were eager for the support of an anti-Communist government.

-After using the Cubans in other espionage activities, Mr. Townley met with them again in 1976 and planned the assassination of Mr. Letelier, who had been jailed by the dictatorship when Salvador Allende, the Marxist president, was overthrown in 1973.
-As an exile, Mr. Letelier had remained a harsh critic of the regime and was running a left-wing research organization in Washington, the Institute for Policy Studies.
+After using the Cubans in other espionage activities, Mr. Townley met with them again in 1976 and planned the assassination of Mr. Leteller, who had been jailed by the dictatorship when Salvador Allende, the Marxist president, was overthrown in 1973.
+As an exile, Mr. Leteller had remained a harsh critic of the regime and was running a left-wing research organization in Washington, the Institute for Policy Studies.
 According to testimony during the trial the members of the Cuban Nationalist Movement were eager to gain international prestige and agreed to help kill Mr. Letelier without a payoff.

 Mr. Townley testified that he placed the remote-control bomb under Mr. Letelier's car and that the Cubans helped make the device and detonate it.
 The explosion killed both Mr. Letelier and Ronni Moffitt, an assistant at the institute.

-another.
-"You can throw all these groups in the air and one comes down and that's the C.N.M.," said Mr. Wack, the F.B.I. agent, who was commended for helping trace the involvement of local members of the Cuban Nationalist Movement to the etelier assassination.
+At the trial in Washington, an Omega 7 sticker appeared on the wall of the courthouse lavatory and the insignia was scrawled on another wall.
+"You can throw all these groups in the air and one comes down and that's the C.N.M.," said Mr. Wack, the F.B.L. agent, who was commended for helping trace the involvement of local members of the Cuban Nationalist Movement to the Letelier assassination.

 Mr. Ross, convicted of conspiracy in the assassination and now serving two consecutive life sentences, said he had nothing to do with the plot.
-Of the connection between the Cuban Nationalist Movement and Omega 7, he said, "If I were; Omega 7 I would have the guts to say, 'Yes, we are.'
+Of the connection between the Cuban Nationalist Movement and Omega 7, he said, "If I were Omega 7 I would have the guts to say, "Yes, we are."
 I'm serving life.
-Let the in 20 years from a humanitarian point of heat come to the Cuban Nationalist Move- view?
-Look at the numbers - 100.000 ment because we know we are clear.
+Let the heat come to the Cuban Nationalist Movement because we know we are clear."

-A gracious, neatly groomed man with shiny black hair and gray sideburns, Mr. Ross spoke fervently about his personal history and political beliefs from the Hudson County Jail in Jersey City, where he was transferred recently to answer a separate weapons charge.
+A gracious, neatly groomed man with shiny black hair and gray sideburns, Mr. Ross spoke fervently about his personal NYT MAR 3 1980 CONT history and political beliefs from the Hudson County Jail in Jersey City, where he was transferred recently to answer a separate weapons charge.